ericcornelissen/shescape/CONTRIBUTING.md

 ---

+## Reporting Issues

+### Security

+For security related issues, please refer to the [security policy].

-## Bug Reports
+### Bug Reports

-If you have problems with the project or think you've found a bug, please report it to the developers; we cannot promise to do anything but we might well want to fix it.
+If you have problems with the package or think you've found a bug, please report it to the developers.
+We ask you to always open an issue describing the bug as soon as possible so that we, and others, are aware of the bug.

 Before reporting a bug, make sure you've actually found a real bug.
 Carefully read the documentation and see if it really says you can do what you're trying